Jez Hall writes about how PB can push the limits of empowerment to the most unusual of suspects.

 Whether its in empowering young people by challenging expectations of how young people can be and also have a say, or towards supporting recovery, or tackling Islamophobia, any community, however marginalised can become more engaged and find greater voice through PB.

-An example, small scale perhaps, shows how PB has been used as part of inmate reintegration programmes in Canada.
-Communitas Montreal carries a report on its PB process in its autumn 2018 newsletter, from which we have extracted the images below for ease of access.
+An example I came across, small scale perhaps, shows how PB has been used as part of inmate reintegration programmes in Canada.
+Communitas Montreal carries a report on its PB process in its autumn 2018 newsletter, from which I have extracted the images below for ease of access.

 There is an extensive write up on this case on the Participedia website too.
 Where its noted;